 - Weak: 60 percent–79 percent of capability relies on legacy platforms.

-- Marginal: 40 percent–59 percent of capability is legacy platforms.
+- Marginal: 40 percent–59 percent of capability relies on legacy platforms.

-- Strong: 20 percent–39 percent of capability is legacy platforms.
+- Strong: 20 percent–39 percent of capability relies on legacy platforms.

-- Very Strong: Less than 20 percent of capability is legacy platforms.
+- Very Strong: Less than 20 percent of capability relies on legacy platforms.

 Size of Modernization Program